List of Marthandavarma characters: Sundrayyan

-Sundarayyan, also known as Pulamadan, is a 40-year-old man, born to a Brahmin from Madurai and a Marava woman.
-He is married to the niece of Kalakkutty.

-Sundarayyan is portrayed as the chief conspirator, orchestrating plans to secure Thambi's succession to the throne.
-He also arranges a marriage proposal between Thambi and Parukutty.
-His schemes come to an end when he is killed by Beram Khan at Manakkadu.
+Sundarayyan, also known as Pulamadan, is the 40-year-old son of a Brahmin from Madurai and a Marava woman.
+He is married to Kalakkutty's niece.
+Sundarayyan is the chief conspirator of plans to secure Thambi's succession to the throne.
+He rranges a marriage proposal between Thambi and Parukutty before he is killed by Beram Khan at Manakkadu.

 Parukutty

-Parukutty, also known as Parvathi Amma, Parvathi Pillai, or Thankam, is the daughter of Karthyayani Amma and Ugran Kazhakkoottathu Pillai.

-Parukutty is depicted as a 16-year-old girl, notable for her considerable height, slim figure, and fair complexion, resembling the Magnolia champaca flower.
-She is well-versed in Mathematics, Amarakosha, and Sidharoopa.
-Additionally, she possesses an exceptional talent for reciting the Ramayana in her melodious voice.
+Parukutty, also known as Parvathi Amma, Parvathi Pillai or Thankam, is the daughter of Karthyayani Amma and Ugran Kazhakkoottathu Pillai.
+The 16-year-old is tall, slim and fair, (resembling the magnolia champaca flower), and is well-versed in mathematics and the Amarakosha.
+She has a talent for reciting the Ramayana in a melodious voice.

-She is deeply in love with Ananthapadmanabhan.
-However, Padmanabhan Thambi also desires a relationship with her.
+Parukutty is in love with Ananthapadmanabhan, but Padmanabhan Thambi is attracted to her.

 Beeram Khan

-The maternal nephew of a householder, who is a relative of Kudamon Pillai, marries Subhadra.
-However, he separates from her after believing false rumours about her relationships with other men, particularly Padmanabhan Thambi.

-Later, he converts to Islam, adopts the name Beeram Khan, and marries Fathima.
-When he discovers Ananthapadmanabhan in the Panchavan forest, he is moved by the latter's resemblance to his first wife, Subhadra, and arranges for his care.

-He eventually kills Sundarayyan, holding him responsible for the schemes that led to his separation from Subhadra.
+The maternal nephew of a householder related to Kudamon Pillai, he marries Subhadra.
+He leaves her after believing false rumours about her relationships with other men, particularly Padmanabhan Thambi.
+He converts to Islam, adopts the name Beeram Khan, and marries Fathima.
+When he finds Ananthapadmanabhan in the Panchavan forest, he is struck by the prince's resemblance to his first wife and arranges for his care.
+Beeram Khan kills Sundarayyan, holding him responsible for his separation from Subhadra.

 Velu Kurup

-A skilled fighter, swordsman, and lancer, he is a devoted loyalist of Padmanabhan Thambi.
-He ambushes Ananthapadmanabhan in the Panchavan forest and makes multiple attempts to assassinate Marthanda Varma—at Charottu Palace, Mangoikkal House, and on the route to the prince's palace.

-During a confrontation, Ananthapadmanabhan slices off one of his ears.
-Ultimately, he meets his end at the hands of Ananthapadmanabhan in the dungeon of Sree Pandarathu House.
+A skilled fighter, swordsman and lancer, Velu Kurup is loyal to Padmanabhan Thambi.
+He ambushes Ananthapadmanabhan in the Panchavan forest, and tries to assassinate Marthanda Varma at Charottu Palace, Mangoikkal House, and on the way to the prince's palace.
+Ananthapadmanabhan cuts off one of his ears, and kills him in the dungeon of Sree Pandarathu House.

 Mangoikkal Kurup

-Mangoikkal Kurup, also known as Iraviperuman Kandan Kumaran Kurup, is the head of the Mangoikkal family.

-He provides shelter to Marthanda Varma and Parameswaran Pillai while they are escaping from Velu Kurup.
-Additionally, he arranges for reinforcements, deploying his nephews to support Marthanda Varma.
+Mangoikkal Kurup, also known as Iraviperuman Kandan Kumaran Kurup, is head of the Mangoikkal family.
+He shelters Marthanda Varma and Parameswaran Pillai while they are escaping from Velu Kurup and arranges for reinforcements, deploying his nephews to support Marthanda Varma.